f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

           caption_style="font-weight: bold; font-style: italic;",
           style="border-radius: 8px;") }}

+As one can see, the architecture is essentially a set of hosts connected via a so called "lattice".
+Thus, the architecture distributes the runtime over a set of compute instances in order to achieve resilience against hardware/compute failures.
+The principle is identical to the one from Kubernetes, providing a cluster in order to be able to quickly shift payloads on the platform to different nodes in case of node failures.

 ## Hosts

 wasmCloud hosts are the foundation of the compute platform that is provided.
 They are the equivalent